KAPA Hyper Prep Kits

 The KAPA HyperPrep Kit is a versatile, streamlined solution for DNA library preparation for Illumina® sequencing.

 The novel one-tube chemistry, contain optimally formulated and evolved enzymes that enable higher yields of adapter-ligated library and lower amplification bias.
 This translates to higher library diversity, lower duplication rates and more uniform coverage, particularly for FFPE and low-input samples.

 NEW!
-KAPA Single-Indexed Adapter Kits are now available.
-For more information on the appropriate Adapter Kit for your library construction workflow and input, scroll down to the Ordering section, or download the KAPA Single-Indexed Adapter Calculator.
+KAPA Dual-Indexed Adapter Kits are now available.
+For more information on KAPA Adapter Kits, scroll down to the Ordering section, or download the KAPA Adapter and Bead Calculator.

 For Research Use Only.
 Not for use in diagnostic procedures.

 Improve library yields and sequence quality

 - Higher library yields translate to greater molecular complexity

 - Fewer cycles of amplification with KAPA HiFi DNA Polymerase results in lower duplication rates and improved coverage

 - Generate high-quality libraries from 250 ng FFPE DNA or less*